Haptic technology: Controller rumble

 One of the most common forms of haptic feedback in video games is controller rumble.
 In 1976, Sega's motorbike game Moto-Cross, also known as Fonz, was the first game to use haptic feedback, causing the handlebars to vibrate during a collision with another vehicle.

 Force feedback

 Force feedback devices use motors to manipulate the movement of an item held by the user.
 A common use is in automobile driving video games and simulators, which turn the steering wheel to simulate forces experienced when cornering a real vehicle.
 Direct-drive wheels, introduced in 2013, are based on servomotors and are the most high-end, for strength and fidelity, type of force feedback racing wheels.

 In 2007, Novint released the Falcon, a consumer 3D touch device with high resolution three-dimensional force feedback.
 This allowed the haptic simulation of objects, textures, recoil, momentum, and the physical presence of objects in games.

+More recent force-feedback devices include the Inverse3, a haptic device developed by Canadian haptic technology company Haply Robotics.
+The device is used for interaction with virtual environments and applications including robotic control and teleoperation.